Informatics Perspectives on Decision Taking, a Case Study on Resolving Process Product Ambiguity: Definition of decision

-I will define a decision as an extended promise, that is the core of a decision is a promise as defined in \cite{BergstraBurgess2008}, where a promise is taken to be a documented intention with an explicit scope of announcement.
+The definition below comprises two parts.
+First a constructive definition introduces entities that might count as definitions.
+Having defined the kind of event which constitutes a decision, the next step is to list constraints phrased in a negative form, filtering out events that on closer inspection are not considered decisions.\footnote{ This definition of a decision outcome may be considered an extension (enrichment) of the definition of a promise.It follows that the core of a decision is a promise as defined in \cite{BergstraBurgess2008}, where a promise is taken to be a documented intention with an explicit scope of announcement.}